vinterskogen/laravel-multidomain-app-example/readme.md

 This is a typical business case for franchise or distributors network.

-So we need to make a multidomain application, that supports 3 different types of web-interface and responds according to which domain is requested, with whole different routes tables for each type.
+So we need to make a multidomain application, that supports 3 different types of web-interface and responds according to which domain is requested.

 Types of web-interface:

 1. **Master admin panel**.
 A place for master-admin to rule multiple sites (them all).
 Located on a domain with a determined name.
 Example: master.foobar.com
 2. **Sites**.
 A number of sites, that provide identical pages with different content for the internet users.
 Each site is located on its own domain.
-Sites (including their `domain` attribute) are added and removed at master admin panel.
 3. **Site admin panel**.
 A place to manage site content.
 Located on the same domain with the site, with `/manager` prefix.

 ## Arcitecture

+Steps we need to take to implemet the described taks:

 - In RouteServiceProvider:
     - Add a regexp pattern to match a domain.
 This pattern may be applied to a